Levy Consultation: What you told us

 What happens next?

-We’re now reviewing all your feedback and will take it into consideration before we present our recommendations to the Minister for ACC.
+We’re now reviewing all your feedback and will take it into consideration before we present our final recommendations to the Minister for ACC.

 The Government will then make the final decisions on how the levies and the levy system will change for the next three years.